Fickle Fingers: Ride-Hail Surge Factors and Taxi Bookings

 Date Written: August 30, 2018

 Exploiting a unique feature of the Singapore taxi and ride-hailing markets, we study whether consumers switch between taxis and ride-hailing based on their relative prices.
 We find that a 10% increase in the ride-hailing surge factor raises taxi bookings by 4% in the same origin area in the same half-hour interval.
 This substitution between ride-hailing services to taxi bookings in response to the surge factor comprises around 10% of taxi booking revenues.
-Further, if customers switch from ride-hailing services to taxi bookings whenever the surge factor is greater than one, they will save around 18% of the overall fare.
+Further, if a typical customer switches from ride-hailing services to taxi bookings whenever the surge factor is greater than one then she would save around 18% of the overall fare.

 Keywords: transportation economics, surge pricing, consumer behavior